ocodo/.emacs.d/personal-keybindings.md

 title: Custom key bindings
 ---

-When I record EmacsGifs I try to avoid using these key bindings, but chances are my gonzo recording style means I'll probably slip up every now and then.
+When recording EmacsGifs I try to avoid using most of these key bindings.
+However, chances are my gonzo recording style means I'll probably slip up every pretty often.

 Of course, if I'm showing you something that has no standard key bindings and I have something useful set here already, I'll use them.